Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud Platform to use.

 Your customer experience should be consistent with the browse/select/deploy buying experience on Google Cloud Marketplace.
 We want customers to get started with the solution with minimum friction.

 Your dataset listing on Google Cloud Marketplace must ensure that users coming to the Google Cloud Marketplace dataset page are able to clearly understand the offering, including service plans, their benefits, and cost, as applicable.

 The onboarding process begins after the requirements are met.
 The steps are as follows.

 - You provide a partner description, project ID, and other information to Google.

-- A Google Partner Engineer creates your partner entity in the GCP Marketplace system.
+- A Google Partner Engineer creates your partner entity in the Google Cloud Marketplace system.